irekzielinski/Pylontech-Battery-Monitoring/README.md

   * [Wemos D1 mini microcontroller](https://www.amazon.co.uk/Makerfire-NodeMcu-Development-ESP8266-Compatible/dp/B071S8MWTY/).
   * [SparkFun MAX3232 Transceiver](https://www.sparkfun.com/products/11189).
   * US2000B: Cable with RJ10 connector (some RJ10 cables have only two wires, make sure to buy one that has all four wires present).
-  * US2000C: Cable with RJ45 connector (see below for more details).
+  * US2000C and US5000: Cable with RJ45 connector (see below for more details).
   * Capacitors C1: 10uF, C2: 0.1uF (this is not strictly required, but recommended as Wemos D1 can have large current spikes).

 ![Schematics](Schemetics.png)